UNITDSPR

 By Arpan Chaturvedi

-"In order to lift the ban, Diageo Scotland approached Karti P Chidambaram," the agency said in the document, part of its formal case registered against Diageo and Sequoia, after an investigation launched in 2018 into investment approvals.
+"In order to lift the ban, Diageo Scotland approached Karti P Chidambaram," the agency said in the document, which is part of its formal case registered against Diageo and Sequoia, after an investigation launched in 2018 into investment approvals.

 It did not say when the alleged payment by Diageo was made.

-The agency said Diageo suffered a huge loss from the 2005 embargo on its products by the India Tourism Development Corp, a firm majority-owned by the government that had a monopoly on sales of imported duty-free liquor.
+The CBI said Diageo suffered a huge loss from the 2005 embargo on its products by the India Tourism Development Corp, a firm majority-owned by the government that had a monopoly on sales of imported duty-free liquor.

 The case presents a new challenge for Diageo after anti-graft police launched an investigation last year into billing and discount practices in the capital, New Delhi.